MalakHimse1f/ComfyReaderTempo/projects/epub-html-preprocessor-plan.md

 - [x] Create user documentation
 - [x] Prepare for production deployment

+## Phase 5: Database Schema Updates

+During our integration testing, we've identified a critical issue with the database schema that prevents processed EPUBs from being displayed in the library.
+The application code attempts to use fields that don't exist in the database schema, resulting in silent failures.

+### Issue Analysis

+The root cause is that the EPUB processing system attempts to update the document database record with `is_processed: true` and `processed_epub_id: [ID]` when processing is complete, but these columns don't exist in the Supabase database.
+This causes the following issues:

+1. Processed EPUBs are successfully generated and stored in IndexedDB and cloud storage
+2. But the database update fails because the columns don't exist
+3. As a result, the library can't identify which books have been processed
+4. This prevents the UI from showing the optimized versions of processed books

+### Tasks to Resolve the Issue

+- [ ] **Database Schema Update**

+  - [ ] Log into Supabase dashboard
+  - [ ] Navigate to the Database section
+  - [ ] Find the "documents" table
+  - [ ] Add column `is_processed` (boolean, nullable, default: false)
+  - [ ] Add column `processed_epub_id` (text, nullable)
+  - [ ] Update database migrations if applicable

+- [ ] **TypeScript Schema Update**

+  - [ ] Update `src/types/supabase.ts` to include the new fields:
+    ```typescript
+    documents: {
+      Row: {
+        // Existing fields...
+        is_processed: boolean | null;
+        processed_epub_id: string | null;
+      }
+      // Update Insert and Update interfaces as well
+    }
+    ```

+- [ ] **Error Handling Improvement**

+  - [ ] Update `DocumentUpload.tsx` to include better error logging for database updates
+  - [ ] Add retry logic for failed database updates after successful processing
+  - [ ] Implement a manual "re-link" feature for processed books that weren't correctly linked

+- [ ] **Processed Book Recovery**
+  - [ ] Create a utility script to find orphaned processed books (those in storage but not linked in the database)
+  - [ ] Implement a function to match orphaned processed books with their original documents
+  - [ ] Add UI for users to force sync the database with processed books in storage

+### Why This Update Is Necessary

+1. **Prevents Data Loss**: Without the database schema update, information about which books have been processed is lost, wasting storage and processing time.

+2. **Improves User Experience**: Users currently can't see which books have been optimized, leading to confusion when some books render differently than others.

+3. **Ensures Feature Functionality**: The entire EPUB pre-processing system relies on the ability to track which books have been processed and to associate the processed versions with the original documents.

+4. **Prevents Repeated Processing**: Without proper tracking, the system might repeatedly process the same book when opened, wasting resources and causing delays.

+5. **Enables Cloud Synchronization**: The cloud synchronization feature relies on proper database records to determine which books should be synced and to maintain the relationship between original and processed versions.

+This critical database schema update should be implemented immediately to ensure the proper functioning of the EPUB processing system and to improve the user experience.

 ## Conclusion

 This pre-processing approach offers a more efficient path to creating a reliable EPUB reading experience.
 By converting EPUBs to standard HTML/CSS at upload time, we can focus on delivering a high-quality reading interface without the complexity of real-time EPUB parsing and rendering.